thautwarm/FSharp.AJson/README.md

         | JDict of (string * Json) ResizeArray
 ```

+- [ ] To be complelete, it can be slow.
+Hence, you might consider alternatives when JSON parsing is the performance bottleneck.
 - [x] Parsing raw JSON data: `AJson.parseJson: string -> Json`
 - [ ] deserializing/serializing records and ADTs like that in [FSharp.Json](https://github.com/vsapronov/FSharp.Json):
    - `AJson.serialize any`
    - `AJson.deserialize<MyType> str`

 ## Motivation